pingidentity/terraform-provider-pingdirectory/docs/resources/local_db_backend.md

 - `backend_id` (String) Specifies a name to identify the associated backend.
 - `base_dn` (Set of String) Specifies the base DN(s) for the data that the backend handles.
-- `db_directory` (String) Specifies the path to the filesystem directory that is used to hold the Berkeley DB Java Edition database files containing the data for this backend.
-The files for this backend are stored in a sub-directory named after the backend-id.
 - `enabled` (Boolean) Indicates whether the backend is enabled in the server.
-- `id` (String) Name of this object.
-- `import_temp_directory` (String) Specifies the location of the directory that is used to hold temporary information during the index post-processing phase of an LDIF import.
-- `writability_mode` (String) Specifies the behavior that the backend should use when processing write operations.

 ### Optional